On optimising cost and value in compute systems for radio astronomy: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we introduced a more formal way to reason about cost and value of eScience resources, both hardware and software.
+In this paper we introduced a more formal way to reason about cost and value of compute resources, both hardware and software.
 We suggested that a focus on minimising cost alone is not sufficient to design an optimal solution.
 The introduction of several new concepts, total value of ownership, total lifetime computational value, total lifetime scientific value and relative science value, gives us the \emph{vocabulary} to effectively discuss routes towards more optimal solutions.
 Although both total lifetime computational value and especially total lifetime scientific value are difficult to quantify, and we do not expect anyone to do so using the formulas given in this paper, we do show a number of components that allow us to reason effectively about this metric.

-We provided a number of case studies where we demonstrated how systems with low TCO can still deliver exceptional value, and case studies where we demonstrate how decisions can be made which trade off cost and value.
-We can see the utility of explicitly considering a metric of total lifetime scientific value, as the TITAN computer sought only to minimise cost (which happily led it to deliver truly exceptional value), whereas the SKA designers are explicitly allowing for relatively high costs in some areas to maximise total scientific value.
+We provided a number of case studies in which we demonstrate the concepts introduced in this paper.
+We can see the utility of explicitly considering a metric of total lifetime scientific value, as the TITAN computer sought only to minimise capital cost (which happily led it to deliver truly exceptional value), whereas the SKA designers are explicitly allowing for relatively high costs in some areas to maximise total scientific value.
 In the LOFAR use case we noted the explicit trade-off made between high-impact science and dropping cost for computing, which led to an identified ``processing window of opportunity'' some years in the future where relative science value was perceived to be optimal.
-We showed, using a recent highly publicised processor flaw and its mitigating patches, that the total computational value of a system may potentially change over a system's lifetime.
-Finally we have discussed the SKA Science Data Processor, where a deliberate trade-offs have been made: part of the system is focused on lowering TCO by using off-the-shelf software, whereas in other, more domain specific, parts a deliberate choice is made to invest in development up front to maximise relative science value over the lifetime of the system.
-Together, these concepts and case studies provide a framework for decision makers, principle investigators, designers, and engineers of eScience solutions to reason about the optimal solutions, in hardware or software, for their applications.
+Some of the later additions to LOFAR were discussed, each adding their own value to the complex machinery that is the LOFAR telescope.
+Finally we showed, using a recent highly publicised processor flaw and its mitigating patches, that the total computational value of a system may potentially change over a system's lifetime.
+Together, these concepts and case studies provide a framework for decision makers, principal investigators, designers, and engineers of computing solutions to reason about the optimal solutions, in hardware or software, for their applications.